E-commerce Tips & Tricks

 Always remember this basic rule: a text search-friendly site is a good foundation for voice search ranking.
 It is difficult for your store to take up the only spot in voice search results if its basic SEO hasn’t been done right.

 With the presence of only one spot, it is also important to optimize like you would for a featured snippet.
 These have previously made up as much as 41% of voice search results.
-It is also important to do research on how different generations use voice assistants.
+It is also important to research how different generations use voice assistants.

 There are several other factors worth finding out like how many people are using smart speakers, and carrying voice-enabled devices when moving.